Critical exponents of the Ising model with quenched structural disorder and long-range interactions at spatial dimension $d=3$: Introduction

 where $d$ stands for space dimension.
-Models with interactions given by (\ref{interaction}) have found wide-ranging applications in the different fields of physics \cite{review_a, review_b, lectures0, lectures}.
-Recent advances in technology for realizing controllable LR interactions in optical lattices, molecular and atomic systems \cite{Monroe2021,Bernien2017}, particularly with the possibility of continuous tuning of the decay parameter $\sigma$ \cite{Yang2019}, has further increased interest in the theoretical study of systems with interactions of type (\ref{interaction}).
+Models with interactions given by (\ref{interaction}) have found wide applications in different fields of physics \cite{review_a, review_b, lectures0, lectures}.
+Recent advances in technology for realizing controllable LR interactions in optical lattices, molecular and atomic systems \cite{Monroe2021,Bernien2017}, particularly with the possibility of continuous tuning of the decay parameter $\sigma$ \cite{Yang2019}, have further increased interest in the theoretical study of systems with interactions of type (\ref{interaction}).